Aether Reborn

 Chapter 1: The Historical Foundation (AEH Love 1892)

 A.E.H.
-Love’s A Treatise on the Mathematical Theory of Elasticity (1892) provides the baseline history of elasticity theory, tracing from Cauchy and Navier, through Euler’s Elastica particularly, and to continuum mechanics.
-Love’s work provides full history of theory of internal stresses in elastic solids, with new updates on ace-consultancy.uk site linking it to Leonardo da Vinci’s Madrid Codex (1490–1505), where sketches of fluid flow and structural bending (e.g., Codex Vol. I, fol.
-126r on water vortices) prefigure Reynolds’ granular media under tension.
+Love’s A Treatise on the Mathematical Theory of Elasticity (1892) traces elasticity from Cauchy/Navier to continuum mechanics, emphasizing internal stresses in solids.
+Updates on ace-consultancy.uk link to da Vinci’s Madrid Codex (1490–1505), with sketches of fluid vortices and structural bending (Vol. I, fol.
+126r) prefiguring granular boundaries under tension.

 Chapter 2: The Granular Aether (Osborne Reynolds 1903)